JuliaDataScience/JuliaDataScience/contents/stats.md

 These, including percentiles, are in a broad manner called quantiles.
 **Quantiles are cut points that divide equally the range of observations values' into equal spaced intervals**.

-The most important and commonly used quantile is the 4-quantile, also known as **quartile**, which we denote with the letter Q followed by a number to identify which one of the quantiles we are referring to.
+The most important and commonly used quantile is the quartile or 4-quantile, which we denote with the letter Q followed by a number to identify which one of the quantiles we are referring to.
 Since we have only three quantiles, we have Q1, Q2, and Q3 corresponding to the first, second, and third quantile, respectively.
 The Q2 (the 0.5 percentile) is also the median and the Q1 and Q3 are the 0.25 and 0.75 percentile.
 The quartiles are important because we often use them to denote a measure of dispersion.